TALK TO SALES

 • Tax credits: Tax credits are available to lower the cost of health coverage for individuals and families who meet income requirements and do not have health insurance from an employer or a government program.
 The tax credits will be immediately applied to the individual's insurance premium, reducing the amount they pay each month.
 Individuals and families who make between 138% and 400% of the federal poverty level may be eligible for the tax credit.

-On July 11, 2011, Governor Neil Abercrombie signed SB 1348 into law establishing the Hawaii Health Insurance Exchange.
+On July 11, 2011, Governor Neil Abercrombie signed SB 1348 into law, establishing the Hawaii health insurance exchange, known as Hawaii Health Connector.
 The law builds on Hawaii’s Prepaid Health Care Act of 1975 (PHCA) which required nearly all employers to provide health insurance to employees working 20 or more hours a week for four consecutive weeks.
 The legislation established the Exchange as a non-profit corporation.
 On January 3, 2013, Hawaii received conditional approval from the U.S. Department of Health and Human Services (HHS) to establish a state-based exchange.

-Hawaii defaulted back to the Federal Health Insurance Marketplace.
+Hawaii defaulted back to the Federal Health Insurance Marketplace in 2015 after technical and administrative difficulties.

-Navigators, as required by ACA, will be available across Hawaii to assist individuals and small businesses “navigate” the decision-making process required to purchase health insurance or seek qualification for Medicaid.
+Health benefits navigators, as required by ACA, will be available across Hawaii to assist individuals and small businesses in navigating the decision-making process required to purchase health insurance or seek qualification for Medicaid.
 They will also assist individuals who need help accessing the website.
 Special outreach will be made to Native Hawaiian communities.
-Final details about Hawaii's Navigator program have not been released at the time of writing.